paulocheque/django-dynamic-fixture/docs/source/data.rst

 In the test file::

     instance = G(MyModel, fill_nullable_fields=False)
-    print instance.a_nullable_field # this will print None print instance.a_required_field # this will print a generated data
+    assert instance.a_nullable_field is None
+    assert instance.a_required_field is not None

     instance = G(MyModel, fill_nullable_fields=True)
-    print instance.a_nullable_field # this will print a generated data print instance.a_required_field # this will print a generated data
+    assert instance.a_nullable_field is not None
+    assert instance.a_required_field is not None

 Ignoring Fields (New in 1.2.0)